THE-DREAMENDING/THE-DREAMENDING/README.md

 <details>
  <summary>General Info</summary>
-  I am a trans, demiromantic minor.
+  I am a trans, demiromantic teenager.
 That being said, I am also not exactly stable.
 Somedays I am hyper sensitive, the others I pull a 180.
 Yes, I am Ill, but I'm getting help.
 Once I'm attached to someone, i don't usually let go.
 Even so, I may be pretty detatched for awhile.
 Imagine it as testing the waters.
 Also; I'll use the bare minimum of tonetags, mostly for jokes though.

 ~
 <details>